 Today the Jewish people are exclusively referred to as Jews, whether they practice Judaism or not.
 A Jew is anyone who was born of a Jewish mother or has undergone conversion to become a proselyte according to Halachah (Jewish law).[v]
 Those who are citizens of Israel are officially called Israelis.[vi]
 However, not all Israelis are Jewish as we have previously learned.
 The complex history of the Jewish people has created a dichotomy for those of us who are natural descendants of Abraham and believe that Yeshua is the Messiah of Israel.
 Are we Jews, Hebrews, Israelites, or now just Christians?

 And what about the Gentiles (those of the nations) who believe in Yeshua as their Messiah?
 Have they now become Jews?
 Or has all of humanity who believe in Yeshua now become a global community of Christians, a new people?
-Those who believe so often reference Paul who said, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus” (Galatians 3:28).
+Those who believe this viewpoint so often reference Paul who said, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus” (Galatians 3:28).
 “For in Christ Jesus neither circumcision nor uncircumcision avails anything, but faith working through love” (Galatians 5:6).
 “Behold, I make all things new…” (Revelation 21:5).

 This erroneous viewpoint, however, would imply that God, has somehow, done away with the Jewish people, and for that part, Israel as a distinct people group within the larger community of believers.
 And still, Israel is mentioned over 2,300 times in the Old Testament, including over 500 times in the prophesies, and 85 times in the New Testament.